 - Advocates greater understanding among policymakers of the societal value of specialist and orphan drugs and early diagnoses of conditions requiring these medicines;

-- Raises awareness and understanding among policymakers of:
+- Raises awareness and understanding among policymakers on a variety of disease areas including:

 - Rare diseases and the unique set of circumstances associated with them